aroberge/reeborg/trunk/docs/oop_py_en/_build/html/_sources/turn_right.txt

-This works ... but it does not look right since the *function* that is used to make the robots turn right uses a different syntax from the *method* that is used to make them left.
+This works ... but it does not look right since the *function* that is used to make the robots turn right uses a different syntax from the *method* that is used to make them turn left.
 There has to be a better way...

 Derived classes